Proton

 What are better alternative security measures?

-Knowing the dangers that could come with traditional security questions, you might consider using more effective – and reliable – authentication methods.
+If you’re able to, consider using more effective — and reliable — authentication methods.

-Two-factor authentication (2FA), also known as two-step verification, requires two forms of identification when you log into an account.
+Two-factor authentication (2FA), also known as two-step verification, requires two forms of identification when you log in to an account.
 After you input a username and password, 2FA may have you enter a unique code generated by a mobile authenticator app, plug in a security key, or type in a code sent to your phone.

 • Security key: Security keys, also known as hardware keys, help prove your identity when you’re logging in to an account, app, or device.
 This allows you to sign in to your account using a physical key, such as a YubiKey(new window), which resembles a thumb drive.
 If you choose to use a 2FA key with your Proton Account, for example, you must plug in your key every time you sign in.